MQuy/mjml/README.md

 You have to install mjml compiler via `npm install mjml` to use this gem

-The `exec_path` will be set default as `node_modules/mjml/bin/mjml`.
+In case of you don't set `exec_path`, The `exec_path` will be set default as `node_modules/mjml/bin/mjml`.
 If you use heroku you can config [multiple buildpacks](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app) to make it support nodejs

 #### Mjmj#render